Clermont Cemetery: Description

 Monuments from the mid to late 20th century are predominantly of the slab and desk type, made from materials such as concrete, granite and sandstone with some marble features and plaques.
 Many grave surrounds and concrete slabs are clad in ceramic tiles.

 The lawn cemetery consists of wide, rectangular strips of ground surrounded by concrete kerbing, one of which features a row of flowering shrubs or small trees down the centre.
 Brass plaques marking individual graves are either set into concrete at ground level or attached to a continuous, inclined concrete strip.

 The main entrance archway, located towards the centre of the southern boundary fence, features an arched metal sign supported by tubular metal posts on top of stone pylons and reading "CLERMONT CEMETERY".

 The western and northern sides of the cemetery are screened by mature trees growing beyond the boundaries.
 A row of trees including Jacarandas (Jacaranda mimosifolia) planted along Cemetery Road have a partial screening effect yet still allows views into the cemetery.
 A scattering of other stand-alone trees are also found growing within the cemetery.
 Fencing along the front boundary is made with metal post and cyclone wire and with three vehicular and four pedestrian gates spaced along its length.
 This fence is not considered to be of cultural heritage significance.
-A number of sheds within the cemetery reserve are recent and are not considered to be of cultural heritage significance.
+A number of sheds within the cemetery reserve are recent and are not of cultural heritage significance.
 Views over surrounding countryside and farmland are obtained to the east and south of the cemetery.
 Through trees along the western boundary are views towards Sandy Creek and the countryside beyond.